cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/system_design.md

 | Templates                   | Available templates                 | Empty Application(C)           |

-4. Click Finish.
+4. Click **Finish**.

   The New Project wizard closes and the Vitis IDE creates the tmr_psled_r5 application project, which you can view in the Project Explorer.

 5. In the Project Explorer tab, expand the **tmr_psled_r5** project.
 6. Right-click the src directory, and select **Import** to open the Import dialog box.